ubrant/documents-reader/README.md

 ## Dependencies

-The reader is fully implemented in ***Python***, so you need to have Python 3 interpreter installed for using it.
+The reader is fully implemented in ***Python***, so you only need to have a Python 3 interpreter installed in order to use it.

 &nbsp;